Character (computing): char

-In C, char (short for character) is a data type with size one byte, but unlike the defacto size of byte as 8 bits, this use of byte is less specific.
+In C, char (short for character) is a data type with size one byte, but unlike the de facto size of byte as 8 bits, this use of byte is less specific.
 Byte is defined to be large enough to contain any member of the "basic execution character set".
 The number of bits used by a compiler is accessible via the CHAR_BIT macro.
 By far the most common size is 8 bits, and POSIX requires it to be 8 bits.
 In modern C standards, char is required to hold UTF-8 code units which requires a minimum size of 8 bits.

 Since a Unicode code point may require as many as 21 bits. the char type is generally not large enough for every character.
 Nonetheless, the char type is well-suited for the UTF-8 encoding where each code point requires 1 to 4 bytes.

 The fact that a character was historically stored in a single byte has led to the terms "char" and "character" being used interchangeably and this leads to confusion today when multibyte encodings such as UTF-8 are used.
 Modern POSIX documentation attempts to fix this by defining "character" as a sequence of one or more bytes representing a single graphic symbol or control code, and uses "byte" when referring to char data.
 However it still contains errors such as defining an array of char as a character array (rather than a byte array).

-Unicode can be stored in strings of code units that are larger than char; called wide characters.
+Unicode can be stored in strings of code units that are larger than char called wide characters.
 The original C type was called wchar_t.
 Due to some platforms defining wchar_t as 16 bits and others defining it as 32 bits, current versions provide unambiguous char16_t and char32_t.
 Even then the objects being stored might not be characters, for instance the variable-length UTF-16 is often stored in arrays of char16_t.

 Other languages also have a char type.
 Many, including C++, use 8-bit bytes like C. Others, such as Java, use 2-byte, wide storage to more directly accommodate UTF-16.